MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 >
 > This new Common Data Service solution is a foundational change for key features in upcoming releases.
 >
-> You can work with your IT admin to schedule installing this update.
+> You can work with your IT admin to schedule installation of this update.
 >
 > - <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">Learn how to update the solution</a>
 > - <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-apps-solution-compatibility" target="_blank">Check on solution/apps compatibility</a>